 - This is about the time that the listing agent notifies the buyer's agent that another offer has arrived, a better offer, and the seller is withdrawing the counter to the offer.

-See, too much time has passed in this scenario.
-More than 24 hours.
-That is plenty of time for another buyer to write a full-price offer, a tactic the first buyer neglected to do when presented with the opportunity because the buyer had hoped to negotiate.
+Too much time has passed in this scenario.
+Twenty-four hours is plenty of time for another buyer to write a full-price offer, a tactic the first buyer neglected to do when presented with the opportunity because the buyer had hoped to negotiate.
 The buyer probably wanted to "save" $5,000 or $10,000 by offering less and did not view this strategy as a counteroffer mistake.
 If the seller has no intention of accepting a lower offer, there are no "savings" to be gained.

-Do not believe an agent who tells you the seller can "always counter the offer."
-Because even if the seller does, you can still lose the house if the home is still getting showings.
-Don't be that guy with the counter offer mistake under his belt.
+Do not believe an agent who tells you the seller can always counter the offer.
+Even if the seller does, you can still lose the house if the home is still getting showings.